Table of Contents

 You may check out the updated documentation for more details:

-A bit of other updates:
+A few other updates:

 Give sandboxes access to your plugins